keycloak/keycloak/docs/building.md

 **NOTE**

-For users of _Maven 3.8.1_ or newer:
-Please add the following mirror to your local _~/.m2/settings.xml_ to avoid build errors:
+If you use Maven 3.8.1 or newer, please add the following mirror to your local `~/.m2/settings.xml` to avoid build errors:
 ```
 <mirrors>
   <mirror>